 (3) A local planning strategy may be prepared concurrently with the local planning scheme to which it relates.

+[Regulation 11 amended: SL 2020/252 r.
+6.]

 12. Certification of draft local planning strategy

 (1) Before advertising a draft local planning strategy under regulation 13 the local government must provide a copy of the strategy to the Commission.